Priority Current Electric Bike Review

 But considering the bike’s already upper-mid-level price tag, I wouldn’t want to drop more money on another battery.
 It’s a proprietary battery only sold by Priority, so if there are any problems or you want a new one years down the line, you’ll have to go through them— but fret not, user reviews say the brand’s customer service is pretty good.

 The Current’s real competitive advantage is its super low maintenance.
-The Gates Carbon Belt Drive, internal hub gears, dual-piston hydraulic disk brakes, and automatic lights are long-lasting parts that keep their important bits protected from the elements.
+The Gates Carbon Belt Drive, internal hub gears, dual-piston hydraulic disc brakes, and automatic lights are long-lasting parts that keep their important bits protected from the elements.
 If you live in a city with poor weather or just want a drama-free daily commuter, the Current surely fits the bill.

 Shimano or Enviolo?